 Chesterfield Well-Dressing 2017

-From the 4th September to the 8th September 2017 the ladies of the Crooked Spire Flower Guild, along with friends and families, will commence the building and construction of their Well Dressing.
-This will take place in the porch of the church and also outside on the grassed area, weather permitting.
+From the 4th September to the 8th September 2017 the ladies of the Crooked Spire Flower Guild, along with friends and families, began the building and construction of their Well Dressing.
+This took place in the porch of the church.

 The construction of the well dressing is a skilful art and usually takes about five days to perform.
 Wet clay is spread to a depth of a couple of inches across a wooden backing board, a design is ‘pricked out’ using a paper pattern and then petals and other items are placed in the areas laid out by the design.
 This is a laborious and time-consuming process, and the clay has to be kept damp or it will crack and the petals will fall off.

-Following the 9.30 Mass on Saturday the 9th September the Well Dressing will be blessed by the Reverend Patrick Coleman and will remain on show for one week, please come along we are sure you will enjoy the visit.
+Following the 9.30 Mass on Saturday the 9th September the Well Dressing was blessed by the Reverend Patrick Coleman and remained on show for one week.

 All donations made to the well dressing will go towards the day to day up keep of the Crooked Spire.